 These structures are some of the few tangible, direct communications passed down from pre-contact times — aside from objects left in museums.
 They are not merely “archaeological sites” but spatial references to the natural environment that embody religion, philosophy, aesthetics and the natural sciences, treatises that suggest an entire non-western cosmology, connecting culture, land and sky.
 They are at the same time dissertations on the natural world, scriptures and works of art.

 Borders interest me, the edges of things.
-I live on a kind of border, an outlying periphery of American civilization in the middle of the Pacific.
+I spent most of my life on a kind of border, an outlying periphery of American civilization in the middle of the Pacific.
 On an island it’s easy to notice demarcations between physical spaces: land and water, urban and rural, sky and earth.
 However, what draws me in particular are the visually elusive borders between contested landscapes occupied simultaneously by several cultures: places occupied by divergent views of the cosmos, views that do not comfortably share the same space, and yet which do share that space.
+This is a project, then, that examines juxtapositions.